I recently microwaved my flanks — and by that I mean the ones on my body — and lived to tell the tale.

 So I decided to give it a whirl.
 I visited Dr Kenneth Thean the medical director at Ensoul Clinic at International Building to learn about the technology.

 Dr Thean asked me what my concerns were.
-I told him that I recently noticed that one of my tailored dresses which I have been wearing for about 10 years, doesn’t zip up easily around the bust line, and when I looked, it appeared that even my best bras have been cutting into my flanks in unflattering ways.
+I told him that I recently noticed that one of my tailored dresses which I have been wearing for about 10 years, doesn’t zip up easily around the bust line, and when I looked closer, it appeared that even my best bras have been cutting into my flanks in unflattering ways.

 Naturally I was concerned about being cooked alive, so I asked him how it works.
 He laughed, “The hand pieces generate microwaves of 2.45 GHz, a frequency that is preferentially absorbed by fat molecules rather than water molecules.
 Since the epidermis and the dermis — the two outermost layers of the skin — contain plenty of water but not fat, the energy penetrates the skin and passes straight through these layers, delivering more energy directly to where it is needed; the fat cells beneath the skin.”

-He prescribed a D-Storz shockwave session on my flanks which was intended to loosen the fat cells, making them more amenable to being beaten into submission by the Onda microwave treatment that followed.
+He prescribed a D-Storz shockwave session on my flanks which was intended to loosen the fat cells, making them more amenable to being beaten into submission and obliterated by the Onda microwave treatment that followed.
 He also advised the therapist to apply two settings to my flanks — one is for superficial skin tightening, and the other is for reaching deep into my skin to the fat cells.
 In the latter setting, the metabolism of the fat cells is accelerated, triggering the release of a high amount of destroyed lipids, causing the fat cells to rupture and disintegrate.
 The destroyed cell membranes and lipids are then eliminated via the body’s lymphatic system.

 After changing into disposable underwear and a robe, Kwee Joo, the lead therapist examined my flanks.
 She said I had no cellulite (which was excellent!).
 After taking photos of my flanks and marking out the area to be treated, I climbed into the treatment bed tummy down.